molarmanful/bited/docs/manual/font-anatomy.md

 ![glyph "♥" annotated with metrics](assets/glyph-heart.png){ loading=lazy }
 /// caption
-This "♥" extends a bit beyond its width.
+This "♥" extends a bit beyond its dwidth.
 ///

 </div>